The fourth AEDC data collection will take place from 1 May 2018 to 31 July 2018.

 The AEDC: Queensland data in focus report provides a summary of the 2015 AEDC data for Queensland.

-If your school participated in the 2015 AEDC data collection but has not received this email, please contact the AEDC Helpdesk on 1800 092 548 or email@example.com.
+If your school participated in the 2015 AEDC data collection and you would like assistance accessing your AEDC school data, please contact the AEDC Helpdesk on 1800 092 548 or email@example.com.

 Visit the AEDC website for more information about the AEDC and 2015 data.